wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 Use Option 2:
 * For any microservice that is not based on a framework listed for [Option 1](#option-1-quickstart---use-config-files).
-* To add custom metrics or traces to your business operations.
+* For instrumenting critical-path custom business operations that are not based directly on any framework API.
-* For control over all configurable aspects of instrumentation, such as tuning [the data reporting interval](#wavefront-reporters).
+* For control over every configurable feature, such as tuning [the data reporting interval](#wavefront-reporters).

 These steps involve instantiating [helper objects](#a-closer-look-at-an-instrumented-microservice) directly in your code: